neurodynamic/react_rails_webpack/README.md

 ## Key Features

+1. One-command setup
-1. Use any packages from the npm ecosystem
+2. Use any packages from the npm ecosystem
-2. Automatically setup working demo examples so you can jump into React immediately
+3. Automatically sets up working demo examples so you can jump into React immediately
-3. Development server for React components will live update your changes to any device on your local network (including phones)
+4. Development server for React components will live update your changes to any device on your local network (including phones)

 ## Quick Start